vevenom/MonteScene/README.md

 # MonteScene

+MonteScene is a python module that simplifies implementation of efficient search algorithms based on Monte Carlo Tree Search (MCTS), with optional simultaneous refinement, for applications in scene understanding.
+Through this module, we want to motivate and inspire developers and researchers to apply and further extend MonteScene for their own original applications.

 ## Introduction

-MonteScene is a python module that simplifies implementation of efficient search algorithms based on Monte Carlo Tree Search (MCTS), with optional simultaneous refinement, for applications in scene understanding.
-Through this module, we want motivate and inspire developers and researchers to apply and further extend MonteScene for their own original applications.

 Historically, MCTS was commonly researched as an efficient search algorithm for playing games of high state-complexity such as Chess, Go, and Shogi.
 As we draw inspiration from these successes, we define a _Proposals Selection Game_  as a